Why a case for a Tamil Nadu community to stay on the Scheduled Caste list has become controversial

 In his petition filed in September, Amarnath demanded a stay on a government order in 2019 that formed a committee to look into the demands made by Krishnasamy.

-His petition argued that the six groups the Puthiya Tamizhagam wants removed from the Scheduled Caste list had in the past faced severe caste discrimination, including untouchability, bonded labour and slavery.
+His petition argued that the six groups the Puthiya Tamizhagam wants removed from the Scheduled Caste list had in the past faced severe caste discrimination, including untouchability and bonded labour.
 In support of this claim, the petition quoted anthropologists of the British era such as Edgar Thurston, who the petitioner said had documented the caste discrimination faced by the communities.

 Further, the petition claimed that the state government had no powers to alter the Scheduled Caste list.
 Such power is vested only in Parliament.